 Are you the next James Bond?

 Casino Royale was the book that introduced the world to James Bond, and was set in a thinly disguised Monte Carlo casino.
 The world’s favourite secret agent has never strayed far from the gaming tables in the 50 plus years we have been following him, and a casino certainly represents one of the most sophisticated forms of gaming.
-The popularity of smartphones has brought online gambling games to a new type of audience, and the historic Supreme Court decision related to betting activities suggests that this is a type of gaming that could soon sweep across America state by state.
+The popularity of smartphones has brought online gambling games to a new type of audience, like this Canadian online casino.
+The historic Supreme Court decision related to betting activities suggests that this is a type of gaming that could soon sweep across America state by state.
 At present, Oregon permits lottery and sports-pool betting, and it will be interesting to see what, if any, changes come over the next few months.

 There is something therapeutic and almost mesmerising about jewel matching games such as Candy Crush and Bejewelled.
 Perhaps this is why they have surged in popularity at the same rate as the increase in mobile gaming.
 Commuters on the bus or train find these kinds of games the perfect way to wind down on the way home from work.

 We mentioned Pokemon GO a moment ago.
 As far as trending genres are concerned, AR is perhaps the most exciting of all, as it represents a whole new type of gaming.
 It is far more involving than traditional gaming, which goes some way to explaining its impressive stickiness rating, although this is a sub genre that is still very much in its infancy.
 The potential for AR is almost unlimited, however, and it will be intriguing to revisit this space again in a couple of years time.